 Template describes the structure and behaviour of your game object (item, monster, construction,...).
-As a programmer you can think of it as a Class.
-Template has to have a unique name and may contains a set of parameters.
+As a programmer, you can think of it as a class.
+The template has to have a unique name and may contain a set of parameters.

 For example: ItemModel, GameConstruction, MonsterData,...

 Display Name The name which will be displayed in the DE.
-Usually it's the same as name, but words are separated.
+Usually, it's the same as the name, but the words are separated.